-So it’s been a little over a month since I started the 90 Day Music Licensing Challenge (1 month 3 days to be exact), and since there have been some interesting things in works.
+So it’s been a little over a month since I started the 90 Day Music Licensing Challenge (1 month 3 days to be exact), and since there have been some interesting things in the works.

-In Aaron’s course he gives you a lot of how to(s), scripts and insight which are very useful especially to someone new to music licensing.
+In Aaron’s course, he gives you a lot of how to(s), scripts, and insight which are very useful especially to someone new to music licensing.

 Quick Suggestion – If you were linked to this page, start from the beginning and go through to the end of the case study – Start here

 I’ve purposely ignored CD submissions because I’d like to send those all out at once rather than sporadically.
-I’ve also been submitting my demo(s) everywhere (that I see fit) and cuing up tracks to upload into the libraries I’ve been accepted into.
+I’ve also been submitting my demo(s) everywhere (that I see fit) and cueing up tracks to upload into the libraries I’ve been accepted into.

-I hate spinning my wheels, I like to know if my material is what the company/library needs (quality wise).
-I contacted each library and asked if I could send a demo in anyway.
+I hate spinning my wheels, I like to know if my material is what the company/library needs (quality-wise).
+I contacted each library and asked if I could send a demo in any way.

-To date there hasn’t been 1 library that has told me “no you can’t send a demo”.
+To date, there hasn’t been 1 library that has told me “no you can’t send a demo”.

 1 Month….
 62 songs… Still Not Enough!